What is Industry 4.0

 Artificial Intelligence (AI) & Machine Learning

-The future of Industry 4.0 is attainable through an automated analysis of data and communication using artificial intelligence and machine learning.
-Artificial intelligence, or AI, simulates human thinking and decision making using advanced algorithms.
+The future of Industry 4.0 requires automated analysis of data and communication using artificial intelligence and machine learning.
+Artificial intelligence, or AI, simulates human thinking and decision-making using advanced algorithms.
 Machine learning uses past data to give more efficient and accurate outputs or complete specific tasks based on past data.

-The rise of machine learning brought machine to machine communication (M2M) to the forefront of Industry 4.0.
-M2M enables manufacturing machines to send data to other devices and software applications that use machine learning and AI to complete tasks.
+Machine-to-machine communication (M2M) is paramount for Industry 4.0.
+Machine-to-machine communication enables manufacturing machines to send data to other devices and software applications that use machine learning and AI to complete tasks.

-For example, a machine on the manufacturing floor with a built-in thermometer can send a signal when the risk of overheating is likely.
-The alert can trigger an algorithm to slow down all the proceeding machines in the production line, allowing the system to cool.
+For example, a machine on the manufacturing floor with a built-in thermometer can signal when the machine’s risk of overheating is high.
+The alert can trigger an algorithm that slows down all the proceeding machines in the production line, allowing the machine to cool down.

 Simultaneously, the algorithm can activate a cooling system with the exact temperature to restore optimal production.
 The system can also send a push notification to the facility manager’s phone, showing her how the production slowdown will affect product output.

 Finally, the system sends updated production data to other business systems updating supply chain, sales, and the executive team about delays and exact dollar losses from the slow down.